ArthurHDRodrigues/blog/_posts/2025-05-17-first-contact-guix.md

 ## Current Contribution

-Now I'm updating the Docker package, the current package is version [20.10.27](https://packages.guix.gnu.org/packages/docker/20.10.27/), which is two years old.
+Now I'm updating the Docker package to version 28.1.1, the current package is version [20.10.27](https://packages.guix.gnu.org/packages/docker/20.10.27/), which is two years old.
-I will write another post about it later.
+This update is tracked in the [issue 74746](https://issues.guix.gnu.org/74746).

 ## Future Contributions